Robust quantum dots charge autotuning using neural network uncertainty: Problem definition

 \subsection{Datasets}

-We tested our approach on offline experimental measurements obtained from three different \ac{QD} device architectures on distinct experimental setups.
-The first dataset, referred to as \acf{Si-SG-QD}~\cite{Rochette_2019}, contains \num{17} stability diagrams (Figure~\ref{fig:datasets}a) measured from devices fabricated with \ac{MOS} single-layer architecture (Figure~\ref{fig:dot-devices}a).
-The second dataset, referred to as \acf{GaAs-QD}~\cite{Gaudreau_2009}, is composed of \num{9} stability diagrams (Figure~\ref{fig:datasets}b) obtained by measuring the current of a device fabricated with GaAs/AlGaAs heterostructure (Figure~\ref{fig:dot-devices}b).
-The third and last dataset, referred to as \acf{Si-OG-QD}~\cite{Stuyck_2021}, includes \num{12} stability diagrams (Figure~\ref{fig:datasets}c) measured from devices fabricated with \ac{MOS} stacked layers architecture (Figure~\ref{fig:dot-devices}c).
-The diagrams from the first and the third datasets are measured with a \ac{SET}, while the ones from the second dataset are measured with a \ac{QPC}.
-The measurements are two-dimensional stability diagrams represented as images, where the $x$ and $y$ axes correspond to voltages swiped respectively at the gates G1 and G2.
-If more than two gates are available in the experimental setup, the other ones are fixed to a voltage compatible with a single \ac{QD} regime.
+We tested our approach on offline experimental measurements obtained from three different \ac{QD} device architectures across distinct experimental setups.
+The first dataset, referred to as \acf{Si-SG-QD}~\cite{Rochette_2019}, contains \num{17} stability diagrams (Figure~\ref{fig:datasets}a) measured from devices fabricated with \iac{MOS} single-layer architecture (Figure~\ref{fig:dot-devices}a).
+The second dataset, referred to as \acf{GaAs-QD}~\cite{Gaudreau_2009}, is composed of \num{9} stability diagrams (Figure~\ref{fig:datasets}b) obtained by measuring the current of a device fabricated with a GaAs/AlGaAs heterostructure (Figure~\ref{fig:dot-devices}b).
+The third and last dataset, referred to as \acf{Si-OG-QD}~\cite{Elsayed_2024}, includes \num{12} stability diagrams (Figure~\ref{fig:datasets}c) measured from devices fabricated with \iac{MOS} stacked-layer architecture (Figure~\ref{fig:dot-devices}c).
+The diagrams for the first and third datasets are measured using \iac{SET}, while the ones for the second dataset are measured using a \ac{QPC}.
+The measurements are two-dimensional stability diagrams represented as images, where the $x$- and $y$-axes correspond to the voltages applied to gates G1 and G2, respectively.
+If more than two gates are available in the experimental setup, the other ones are fixed to a voltage compatible with a single-\ac{QD} regime.

-Using simulated stability diagrams could increase the size of the training set~\cite{Darulova_2021, Zwolak_2018} but at the cost of a distribution shift between the train and test sets, which could harm the quality of uncertainty quantification.
+Using simulated stability diagrams could increase the size of the training set~\cite{Darulova_2021, Zwolak_2018}, but at the cost of a distribution shift between the training and testing sets, which could harm the quality of uncertainty quantification.
 We therefore chose to rely exclusively on experimental data.
-We also minimized measurement pre-processing to ensure compatibility with a future in-situ online implementation of this autotuning method.
-Only input normalization is applied to the measured patch before being sent to the classification model.
-See supplementary material~\ref{sec:suppl-datasets} for detailed dataset preparation and diagram selection.
+We also minimized measurement preprocessing to ensure compatibility with future in situ online implementation of this autotuning method.
+Only input normalization was applied to the measured patch before being sent to the classification model.
+See Supplementary Section~\ref{sec:suppl-datasets} for detailed information regarding dataset preparation and diagram selection.